Encharted Cook

 Some recipes are so simple and classic, they are a key to understanding how to cook food and build flavor.
 A real bonus to learning how to make this simple potato salad recipe is there are many ways to vary it just by adding or substituting ingredients.

-I've got you covered for at least a dozen variations and there are even more that can be imagined.
-By learning this one classic salad recipe you can create endless variations!
+I've got you covered for at least a dozen substitutions and variations, and there are even more that can be imagined.
+By learning this one old-fashioned classic salad recipe, you can create endless variations!

 Substitutions